cheungsa/CSCI-Courses/README.md

 # Class-Projects
-Small project assignments from Computer Science courses at USC
+Small project assignments from CSCI 103 and CSCI 104 courses at USC